NOTE: Obtaining a restraining order can be complicated. You may want to seek the advice of an attorney.

 What is a Restraining Order to Stop Workplace Violence?

-A Restraining Order to Stop Workplace Violence is a court order to protect an employee, or employees from suffering unlawful violence or credible threats of violence at the workplace.The court can order a person not to:
+A Restraining Order to Stop Workplace Violence is a court order to protect an employee, or employees from suffering unlawful violence or credible threats of violence at the workplace.

 The order can last up to three years and can also protect certain family or household members of the employee or employees at the employee’s workplace or at other workplaces of the employer.

 Employers can obtain court orders prohibiting unlawful violence or credible threats of violence against their employees.
 The petitioner (filing party) must be an employer.

 Employees CANNOT ask for workplace violence protective orders.
 If they want to protect themselves, they can ask for a different type of protective order on their own, such as:

 - Domestic Violence Restraining Order: Can be used to ask for protection from people he or she was involved with romantically at some point or close family members.